-Redfield is a cider-focused bar and bottle shop coming this fall to the Rockridge neighborhood of Oakland, California.
-While they’re busy preparing to open their space, founders Mike Reis and Olivia Maki are sharing their passion for cider through a brand-new podcast called Redfield Radio.
-They’ve just dropped their first two episodes: On Episode #1, the duo discusses their “personal cider epiphanies,” “the meaning of ‘craft,'” and “the delight of bud break”; and Episode #2 covers cider styles, cider language and ice cider.
-These folks are friendly and knowledgeable, but totally unpretentious, and these first two episodes are pleasant and informative 20-ish-minute listens.
-Find the first two podcast episodes via the Redfield website, or subscribe via iTunes or your favorite podcast app.
+Redfield is a cider-focused bar and bottle shop in the Rockridge neighborhood of Oakland, California.
+Founders Mike Reis and Olivia Maki also share their passion for cider through a podcast called Redfield Radio.
+So far, they’ve created nearly a dozen episodes, ranging from topics like their “personal cider epiphanies” to ice cider to wild apple ciders.
+These folks are friendly and knowledgeable, but totally unpretentious, and these episodes are pleasant and informative 20-ish-minute listens.
+Find the podcast the Redfield website, or subscribe via iTunes or your favorite podcast app.

 Cider podcasts certainly aren’t a new thing.
 Case in point: Cider Chat, a well-established weekly show from Ria Windcaller, a Massachusetts-based cider expert.
 With 131 episodes and counting, Cider Chat offers tons of informative, engaging cider-related content for you to catch up on during your commute to work, or on your next road trip!
 Each episode features interviews and news, ranging in topic, from a deep-dive into the cider scene in Japan to a chat with Marcus Robert of Tieton Cider Works about keeving techniques for making perry.
 Cider Chat also hosts global cider tours, offers a guide for resources and much more!
 Swing by the site and feel your cider knowledge grow, almost as if by osmosis!

 Huzzah!
-Cider-man-about-the-globe (and occasional Cider Culture contributor) Gabe Cook, AKA The Ciderologist, is putting out a book about cider!
+Cider-man-about-the-globe (and occasional Cider Culture contributor) Gabe Cook, AKA The Ciderologist, wrote a book about cider!
 There are already a handful of cider books out there, but to be frank, they can be a bit of a snooze.
 We’re super-stoked for Gabe’s book, partially because he’s so knowledgeable and passionate about the topic, and also because his writing style is chatty and funny and infused with his personality.
-No word yet on pre-orders, but you’d better believe we’ll be some of the first in line (on the internet, of course) to snag copies of our own!
+The book, called Ciderology: From History and Heritage to the Craft Cider Revolution is available in hardcover or for e-readers.

 What are some of your go-to resources for learning more about cider?